Your Guide to Beef Cuts

 This cut comes from the breast area of the cattle, making the meat thick and fatty.
 It also comes off as tough, but can easily be tenderized when cooked for a long period of time over low heat by braising or roasting, which gives the meat wonderful flavors.

 The beef plate is a relatively small cut from the opposite side of the ribs.
 This cut is made of coarse grained meat, which is fatty, and has lots of cartilage and connective tissue.
-Despite these things, however, the beef plate is actually thin and flavorful, and can be made into delicious ground beef.
+It is a great addition to the ground beef.

 Loin (short and tender)

-The flank and shank, on the other hand, come from the underbelly and legs, respectively.
+The Flank and the Shank come from the underbelly and legs.
 These are both filled with tough muscle fibers and connective tissue, and are best when marinated or made into ground beef.
 They can also be grilled, roasted, pan broiled, or braised.
-Included in these cuts are the flank steak, cube steak, shank cross cut, and ingredient cuts like ground beef, patties, strips, stews, and kabobs.
+The Shank can be for oso bucco or soup bones.
+The Flank is good for fajita meat, philly steak, and finger steaks.